ndohshanuella/portfolio/README.md

 # 📖 Hello Codegisoft Academy <a name="about-project"></a>

-This is the first technical Codegisoft Academy project it tests more on Git, GitHub, GitHub Workflow and Linters.
+This is the first technical Codegisoft Academy project it tests more on Git, GitHub, Portfolio and Linters.

 [Portfolio] is a HTML CSS project